 Your qualified plan can include a cash or deferred arrangement under which participants can choose to have you contribute part of their before-tax compensation to the plan rather than receive the compensation in cash.
-A plan with this type of arrangement is popularly known as a "401(k) plan."
+A plan with this type of arrangement is popularly known as a

+"401(k) plan."
 (As a self-employed individual participating in the plan, you can contribute part of your before-tax net earnings from the business.)
-This contribution is called an "elective deferral" because participants choose (elect) to set aside the money, and they defer the tax on the money until it is distributed to them.
+This contribution is called an "elective deferral" because participants choose (elect) to defer receipt of the money.